 Ray Eames once said ‘what looks good can change, but what works, works’.
 Is the Eames Lounge chair the exception to the rule?
 It’s a design that looks as good today as it did 70 years ago and is certainly just as comfortable.

-In this blog post we’ll explain everything you ever wanted to know about the Eames Lounge Chair and Ottoman, why it’s as popular as ever and why Pash Classics’ faithful reproduction is your living room’s new best friend.
+In this blog post we shall explain everything you ever wanted to know about the Eames Lounge Chair and Ottoman, why it’s as popular as ever and why Pash Classics’ faithful replica is your living room’s new best friend.

 Maybe this is why the Lounge Chair (or 670 as it was originally called) differs so much in ethos from Eames’ previous designs?
 Prior to the 670, Eames were renowned for their DAW chairs which were designed and produced as affordable, quality pieces of furniture for the masses.
 Created for the high end market the chair differs in this respect, symbolising luxurious taste and lifestyle.